dennislwm/timeline-twitter-feed/readme.txt

 == Changelog ==

-= 0.9.1 =
+= 1.0 =
+* Final version

 * Bugfixes:
 	* Fixed AJAX updates to work with non-logged-in users
 	* Fixed a bug where characters like `&#039;` would be treated as hashtags

 * Enhancements:
 	* Updated widget to have easier settings
-	* Added caching for multiple feeds on one website
 	* Some small code improvements
+	* Added possibility to have a feed only based on hashtags

 = 0.9 =
 * Beta release